BrunoMCBraga/Reversing-Resources/Debuggers/GDB.md

 * delete breakpoints: deletes all breakpoints
 * i b: list breakpoints
 * watch/rwatch/awatch \*[ADDRESS]: data breakpoints for write/read/both.
+* break [ADDRESS]: The chain of commands can be used to execute GDB commands when a breakpoint is hit. commands
+  [GRB_COMMANDS]
+  end

 ## Stepping
 * run: run the program
 * c: continue execution